kartonfarkas/api_docs/source/suite/appendices/program_resources.rst

 Querying Used Program Resources
 ===============================

-Lists the resources of a customer in an external service and provides information about in which Automation Center program the customer uses the external service.
-It can be narrowed to items within a service.
+Generates a list of all external services, and their resources, that a customer currently has available for use in the Automation Center.

 Endpoint
 --------